David Jones outside Faber & Faber, London, 1940s.

 Jones, David.
 Epoch and Artist.
 London: Faber, 1959.

 -----.
 The Dying Gaul and Other Essays, ed.
 Harman Grisewood.
 London: Faber, 1978.

 Miles, Jonathan.
 Backgrounds to David Jones: A Study in the Sources and Drafts.
 Cardiff: University of Wales Press, 1990.

 Robichaud, Paul.
 Making the Past Present: David Jones, the Middle Ages and Modernism.
 Washington, D.C.: Catholic University of America Press, 2007.

 Schwartz, Adam.
 The Third Spring: G.K.
 Chesterton, Graham Greene, Christopher Dawson and David Jones.
 Washington, D.C.: Catholic University of America Press, 2005.

-Although Jones had very little formal education outside of art school, he led an enormously active intellectual life, maintained by his extensive reading and conversations with friends.
+Although Jones had very little formal education outside of art school, he led an enormously active intellectual life, maintained by his extensive reading, correspondence, and conversations with friends.
 He wrote over 40 essays, some of which were published posthumously, and which are now mostly contained in the collections, Epoch and Artist (1959), and The Dying Gaul and Other Writings (1978).